What are Title III Sponsored Programs?

 Each student is assigned an advisor upon admission who will assist them with registration.
 Placement tests -- English, Computer, and Bible--are given to students, and faculty advisors assist students in planning their academic program of study.
 Students should also feel free to consult their academic advisor on matters relating to academic progress and /or personal welfare.
 The faculty is also involved in providing academic support.
 Our low student to faculty ration of 14:1 ensures that most classes are small and that individual attention is available.

-For more information about Title III sponsored academic programs, contact Ms. LaShante Walker, Associate Dean and Director of Title III Programs by email at email@example.com, or by phone at (615) 687-6891.
+For more information about Title III sponsored academic programs, contact Dr. LaShante Walker, Associate Dean and Director of Title III Programs by email at firstname.lastname@example.org, or by phone at (615) 687-6891.